 It’s also critical that your therapy works alongside the medications prescribed by your psychiatrist.
 With intensive outpatient treatment, medication alone may not be enough you to a better place.
 Therapy alone might not either, in some cases.
 And it sometimes requires a dual approach, combined with your own efforts.

-If you feel that you can personally benefit from the level of care provided from our IOP program, reach out to our team today and we’ll get you scheduled for a full evaluation.
+If you feel that you can personally benefit from the level of care provided from our IOP program, reach out to our team today for a free consultation.